PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/saturday_lesson.md

 ####Exercise 2 (individual work)

-Write a function that takes a list as an argument and returns a random item from that list - simulating drawing a person's name from a hat.
+Write a function that takes one argument.
+If the argument is a list, it returns a random item from that list - simulating drawing a person's name from a hat.
+If the argument is not a list, it returns the message "The argument must be a list."
 Save the file and run it inside your Python interpreter.